faasm/faasm/README.md

 Faasm is built on [Faabric](http://github.com/faasm/faabric) which provides the distributed messaging and state layer.

-The underlying WebAssembly execution and code generation is built on [WAVM](https://github.com/WAVM/WAVM).
+The underlying WebAssembly execution and code generation is built using [WAVM](https://github.com/WAVM/WAVM).

 Faasm defines a custom [host interface](docs/host_interface.md) which extends